 It always amazes me the swings in lifestyle I have in this career of mine.
 A week ago I was sleeping in the back of a car in Wal-Mart parking lots across America to save money, and today I’m eating at the 2nd best restaurant in the world.

-Out and About in Girona
+Photography in Girona

 To continue on the “high life” mantra of this post, I definitely was starting to feel a bit high by the time we got done a walking tour in Girona.
 I didn’t sleep for 2 days due to jet lag, and then the past couple nights I’ve been working so hard that I’m probably running on about 12 hours total sleep the past 4 nights.